brocaar/chirpstack-network-server/docs/content/install/debian.md

 Within the the PostgreSQL prompt, enter the following queries:

 {{<highlight sql>}}
--- create the loraserver_ns user with password 'dbpassword' create role loraserver_ns with login password 'dbpassword';
+-- create the chirpstack_ns user with password 'dbpassword' create role chirpstack_ns with login password 'dbpassword';

--- create the loraserver_ns database
+-- create the chirpstack_ns database
-create database loraserver_ns with owner loraserver_ns;
+create database chirpstack_ns with owner chirpstack_ns;

 -- exit the prompt
 \q